ChessMax/awesome-programming-languages/README.md

 # Y:
 # Z (3):
 - [Z#](https://github.com/sam-astro/Z-Sharp) - ZSharp (Z#) is a custom programming language with quite similar base syntax to C# and Python.
 Graphics using SDL 2 is supported.
+- [Zephir](https://github.com/zephir-lang/zephir) - Zephir - is a high level programming language that eases the creation and maintainability of extensions for PHP.
+Zephir extensions are exported to C code that can be compiled and optimized by major C compilers such as gcc/clang/vc++.
+Functionality is exposed to the PHP language.
 - [Zenon](https://github.com/miki151/zenon) - Zenon is a statically typed language that compiles to C++.
 It offers safe and easy application development thanks to high-level features and fast compile times, while keeping C++'s performance and familiar syntax.
 - [Zig](https://github.com/ziglang/zig) - General-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.